Kalani Sitake: Coaching career

+Assistant coaching roles

 Sitake got his start as an assistant coach during the 2001 season when he worked as the defensive backs coach and special teams coordinator at Eastern Arizona College.
 In 2002, he returned to his alma mater, BYU, as a graduate assistant for the defense.
 From 2003 to 2004, he worked at Southern Utah University.
 During the 2003 season, he was the running backs and tight ends coach; he coached the offensive line and tight ends during the 2004 season.

 Sitake's tenure at the U of U started in 2005, where he coached the linebackers, until being promoted to defensive coordinator on December 7, 2008.
 His formal duties began on January 3, 2009.
 Sitake became the first native Tongan named as a defensive coordinator at an NCAA FBS school, following the resignation of the previous defensive coordinator, Gary Andersen.

 On December 23, 2014, OSU announced Sitake's hiring as the team's new defensive coordinator and assistant head coach.
 This reunited Sitake with OSU's head coach, Andersen, whom Sitake had previously worked with at the U of U.